kylegranger/showme/ROADMAP.md

 Centrality
-- Degree centrality
+- Degree centrality: how many nodes a particular node
-- Closeness centrality
+- Closeness centrality:  for a given node, find the average of the shortest paths to each node.
+For n nodes, there are `n * (n - 1) / 2` unique paths.
-- Harmonic Centrality
+- Betweenness: The number of time a given node is used as a bridge between two nodes, for their shortest path.
-- betweenness
+- Harmonic Centrality: derived from closeness centrality
 - Eigenvector
 	Katz